 Together with our name change to Family Action, the early 2000s saw us become the country’s largest family services provider.
 Our services continue to support families through all the stages and phases of life from support in pregnancy and with the early years of childhood through adolescence and beyond.
 Many of our services today focus on supporting people in adulthood to overcome challenges relating to mental health and wellbeing, loneliness and isolation, debt, relationship stress or other pressures.
 We also offer thousands of small grants every year directly to those who need them.

 Following the awful Grenfell Tower fire in 2017, as well as raising money ourselves – which we immediately distributed as grants to those affected by the tragedy.
 We were also keen to provide longer term support.
-With substantial additional funding raised by the local teacher Haley Yearwood, Family Action was able to set up the Grenfell WellCommunity Service which continues to support the Grenfell community.
+With substantial additional funding raised by the local teacher Haley Yearwood, Family Action was able to set up the Grenfell WellCommunity Service to support the Grenfell community.

 In 2018 we won the contract to run the Government-funded National School Breakfast Programme (NSBP) with our partner Magic Breakfast.
 In 2019 the NSBP is feeding a staggering 280,000 children a day in some of the most deprived areas of England.
 The NSBP gives pupils a tasty, healthy breakfast ensuring that they are not too hungry to learn and are able to concentrate during their lessons.